 The tea leaf itself, once kept under lock and key in silver or wooden caddies, was becoming readily available.
 In 1784 the government dropped its long-standing tax on tea and consumption quadrupled.
 Widespread tea cultivation began in India and the taste for green tea waned in favour of black tea taken with the addition of milk.

-- How to throw a Mother’s Day vintage tea
+- How to throw a vintage tea party

 - 50 of the UK’s best vintage and antique shops

 - Antiques fairs and flea markets near you

 - Britain’s best antiques shopping streets

 The earliest teapots emerged during the 16th century in Yixing, China, when powdered tea made in cups and ‘tea bricks’ boiled in kettles or pots began to be replaced by loose leaf tea, which required a teapot.

 Antique ceramics expert Daniel Chen of Brian Haughton Gallery uses a Yixing teapot.
 ‘They’re made of slightly porous unglazed earthenware,’ he explains.
 ‘The flavour of the tea is retained in the body of the teapot, creating a complex aroma, so each teapot is only used for one type of tea.’